 I used a nice quality raw organic sharp white cheddar.
 The cheese doesn’t have to be raw for this recipe but the quality of the cheese does make a difference.
 You want to use a high-quality, dry-aged cheddar.
 I would personally avoid anything with artificial color or suspect ingredients.

 If you know someone who makes real aged cheddar that would be even better!
 Or maybe you are super adventurous and want to try your hand at making your own cheese?
 If so, this recipe for Farmhouse Cheddar comes from the inspirational blogger Ashley Adamant, founder of Practical Self Reliance.

 - Using a whisk mix the sourdough starter, cooled butter, and salt together until no oiliness remains.
 Make sure the butter is completely emulsified!

 - Whisk in the cheese.

-- Spread parchment paper over a 18x13 (half sheet pan) baking sheet.
+- Spread parchment paper over an 18 by 13-inch (half sheet pan) baking sheet.
 The size of the baking sheet is extremely important.
 Two smaller baking sheets can be used but don't spread the batter too thickly on a smaller sheet or it will not get crispy.